Mount Loomis

 Mount Loomis is located on the border of Alberta and British Columbia on the Continental Divide.
 It was named in 1918 after Frederick Oscar Warren Loomis, a Canadian Army general who served in World War I.

+Geology

+Mount Loomis is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
+Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.